shreeistein98/KnowFlow_CG/README.md

 ```

 The Windows setup script will automatically:
-1. Install Python 3.11 if not present
+1. Install Python 3.11 (skipped if already installed)
 2. Create a Python virtual environment
 3. Activate the virtual environment
 4. Install uv package manager in the virtual environment
 5. Install project requirements using uv
 6. Install and configure Ollama
 7. Pull the Llama 3.2 model

+Note: The script checks for existing installations and skips steps that aren't needed.
+If you already have Python 3.11 installed, it will skip the installation step and proceed with creating the virtual environment.

 #### For macOS/Linux:
 ```bash